culturefoundry/ssnw-hq/web/themes/midnight_theme/README.md

 ```

 ## Generator
-fedway_theme theme, generated from starterkit_theme.
+midnight_theme theme, generated from starterkit_theme.
 Additional information on generating themes can be found in the [Starterkit documentation](https://www.drupal.org/docs/core-modules-and-themes/core-themes/starterkit-theme).